parse-community/docs/_includes/ios/user-interface.md

 ### Loading Remote Images in Cells

-`PFQueryTableViewController` makes it simple to display remote images stored in the Parse Cloud as `%{ParseFile}`s.
+`PFQueryTableViewController` makes it simple to display remote images stored in the Parse Cloud as `PFFile`s.
 All you need to do is to override `tableView:cellForRowAtIndexPath:object:` and return a `PFTableViewCell` with its `imageView`'s `file` property specified.
 If you would like to display a placeholder image to be shown before the remote image is loaded, assign the placeholder image to the `image` property of the `imageView`.

 ```objc
 @implementation SimpleTableViewController